wuzhen247/HUAPA/README.md

 # Data
 The original datasets are released by the paper [Tang et al., 2015]. [[Download]](http://ir.hit.edu.cn/%7Edytang/paper/acl2015/dataset.7z)

+# Train
+For example, you can use the folowing command to train HUAPA in the dataset imdb:
+> python train.py --n_class 10 --dataset imdb

+# Test
+For example, you can use the folowing command to test HUAPA in the dataset imdb:
+> python test.py --n_class 10 --dataset imdb

 # Cite
 if you use the code, please cite the following paper: